 for today’s practical.

-These are a simple way of managing your code for multiple analyses or
+These are a simple way to manage your code for multiple analyses or

 datasets, and are always named after the directory they are in.